anfisher1967/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

 1. Enter a name for your job in the *Job name* field.

-1. In the *Destination table in Analytics tier* section, slect the **defender** workspace from the *Destination workspace* drop-down menu.
+1. In the *Destination table in Analytics tier* section, select the **defender** workspace from the *Destination workspace* drop-down menu.

     >**Note:** The *_KQL_CL* is the custom log default appendice.